 (!)
 Consider a retention plan that focuses on service moments such as a flat tire – target mobile phones in search.
 Helping a consumer make it home may make them a customer for life.
 This not only builds loyalty but keeps your audience list fresh in order to build lookalike audiences as well as remarketing opportunities.

-Combine Your Strengths and Complement Each Other
+Combine Your Strengths

 We live in a time of bots and software interfaces that communicate with each other.
 These days, software controls almost all of your car’s functions.
 Accessing this technology and finding a syndicated advertising solution can strengthen the success of your automotive digital advertising campaigns.

 (!)
 If you’re using a bot to handle your customer service requests, Facebook allows you to promote this feature in ads.
 This is perfect for remarketing.